BGRicker/wesbos-react-beginners/notes.md

 Import components wherever you need them, if you have components in your Header then just import them in Header rather than main .js file

-props is kind of like an object of data that's passed in, an argument in a function
+props is kind of like an object of data that's passed in, an argument in a function App.js:
 <Header tagline="cool tagline props"/>

+Header.js:
+<span>{this.props.tagline}</span>

+`this` refers to the instance of the Component

+$0 will show clicked item, $1 will show second last, $2 third, etc.
+$r shows component instance with props, helps to understand that a component is just an object

+stateless function components - if your component only has render method and prop types
+    - takes `props` as an argument, as there's no `this` with function

+const Header = props => (
+can destruct props to be named variables, e.g. const Header = ({tagline, age, name})